Sebastian Øgaard: Euroformula Open

 Øgaard progressed to the Euroformula Open Championship with Van Amersfoort Racing the following year.
 In the first four rounds, he recorded two podiums, one of them being a win, and finished every race inside the points.
 Van Amersfoot Racing withdrew from the series after the fourth round.
 At that point, Øgaard was fourth in the championship, and he was ultimately classified eighth at the conclusion of the championship despite missing more than half the season.

 Formula Regional European Championship

 Øgaard entered the final three rounds of the 2022 Formula Regional European Championship as a guest.
 Driving for KIC Motorsport, his best finish in six races was twenty-fourth.

 Formula Regional Middle East Championship

 Øgaard competed in two rounds of the 2023 Formula Regional Middle East Championship with MP Motorsport (who have entered as Hyderabad Blackbirds powered by MP).

 Eurocup-3

-Øgaard competes in the inaugural 2023 Eurocup-3 season, again with MP Motorsport.
+Øgaard competed in the inaugural 2023 Eurocup-3 season, again with MP Motorsport.

 Sportscar racing

 Comtoyou Racing signed Øgaard for the 2024 GT World Challenge Europe Endurance Cup season, and he joined the Aston Martin Racing Driver Academy.

+In 2026, Øgaard won the Italian GT World Challenge Europe Endurance Cup round with Tresor Attempto Racing.
+The result equaled the record for the worst starting position of a winning entry in the GT World Challenge and also marked the first-ever overall win of a silver-rated entry in the endurance competition.